By Adam Redling, Waste Today Magazine

 May 29, 2020

-The physical layout, size and design of a transfer station heavily influences both the scope and ease of operations within that facility.
-If the incoming volume surpasses the capacity of a facility, or the facility is no longer conducive for processing the materials coming through the door, it could be time to weigh the benefits of redesigning, expanding or building a new site altogether.
+The physical layout, size, and design of a transfer station heavily influence the scope and ease of operations.
+If the incoming volume surpasses the capacity, or the facility is no longer conducive for processing the materials coming in, it may be time to redesign, expand or rebuild.

-According to Evan Williams, who is in charge of project design at design-build specialist Cambridge Companies, there are a number of factors business owners should consider when deciding on what route might be best for enhancing the capabilities of their operations.
+According to Evan Williams, who is in charge of project design at design-build specialist Cambridge Companies, there are several factors business owners should consider when deciding on what route might be best for enhancing the capabilities of their operations.

 When does it make sense to build?

-Williams says that an increase in volume can signal a clear need for facility expansion or redesign.
-Increases in volume commonly arise from taking on new customers or diversifying the materials the facility processes.
-In these cases, improving capacity often becomes a must in order to stay competitive and continue serving customers’ needs.
+Williams says, that an increase in volume can signal a clear need for facility expansion or redesign.
+Volume increases commonly arise from taking on new customers or diversifying the materials processed.
+In these cases, improving capacity often becomes a must to stay competitive and continue serving customers’ needs.

 “When it comes to renovating or expanding a facility, it [usually boils down to either expanding the volume or changing the mix] of materials,” Williams says.
 “Some transfer stations receive municipal solid waste, and they might innovate and renovate their facility so they can receive single-stream recyclables that might otherwise get transferred to another facility.”

 Other reasons to consider upgrading a transfer station include: